carpentries-incubator/genome-mining/_episodes/04-bigslice-bigfam.md

 teaching: 40
 exercises: 10
 questions:
-- "How can I identify Gene CLuster Families?"
+- "How can I identify Gene Cluster Families?"
 - "How can I predict the production of similar metabolites"
 - "How can I clusterize BGCs into groups that produce similar metabolites?"
 - "How can I compare the metabolic capability of different bacterial lineages?"